techjay-c/tp/docs/UserGuide.md

 ---

-ToothTracker is an All-in-One solution for effortless Dental Clinic Record Management.
+ToothTracker is an **All-in-One solution for effortless Dental Clinic Record Management**.
 From adding new patient and dentist profiles to seamlessly creating appointment schedules, ToothTracker is engineered to simplify every aspect of your dental clinic administrative responsibilities.